sbb-design-systems/lyne-components/src/components/sbb-option/readme.md

 Like the native `option`, the component has a `value` property.
 The `selected`, `disabled` and `active` properties are connected to the self-named states.
 When disabled, the selection via click is prevented.
-If the `sbb-option` is nested in a `sbb-option-group` component, it inherits from the parent the `disabled` state.
+If the `sbb-option` is nested in a `sbb-optgroup` component, it inherits from the parent the `disabled` state.

 It is possible to provide a label via an unnamed slot; the component can optionally display a `<sbb-icon>` at the component start using the `iconName` property or via custom content using the `icon` slot.